Sejmou/public-notes/Tech/SQL/ClickHouse.md

   -- uncomment this instead if more context is needed -- exception
 FROM system.s3queue_log
+WHERE database = 'db'
+AND table LIKE 'table'
 ORDER BY processing_start_time DESC
 LIMIT 1
 FORMAT Vertical;